Guide · Wedding guest

 Black-tie-optional, decoded

 The most feared dress code is the easiest: the couple wants formal photographs without forcing anyone into a rental.
-Women — floor-length or a genuinely polished midi, rich colour, real jewelry.
+Women — a floor-length dress with a slit for the dance floor, or a genuinely polished midi, rich color, real jewelry.
 Men — dark suit, white shirt, actual tie; a tux if you own one and enjoy it.
 For evening reference, Paris, after dark. is the energy.

 What not to wear (the short, non-negotiable list)